ehouse/blog/content/blog/easy-server-naming-scheme.md

 ---
 title: Easy Server Naming Scheme
 date: 2016-03-11
-summary: Naming servers doesn't have to be difficult.
 ---

 Coming up with names for servers or VM's can be pretty difficult.
 Often times